siberianfox/g2wiki/Flashing-g2core-with-OSX.md

 Please see [this guide](Debugging-G2-on-OSX-with-GDB-and-Atmel-ICE#flashing-the-firmware-onto-the-board) for instructions on flashing *with* a hardware debugger

+**Note** - Flashing the Due from OSX seems to be occasionally unreliable.
+If you experience weirdness with the flashing process, using a Raspberry Pi or other Linux machine to do the flashing should work reliably.

 ### Step 1 - Get the g2core.bin file

 **Option 1** - Compile your own using the instructions in [[Compiling G2 on OS X (with Xcode)]]<br />
-**Option 2** - Get the a suitable .bin firmware file from https://github.com/synthetos/g2/releases
+**Option 2** - Get a suitable .bin firmware file from https://github.com/synthetos/g2/releases

 ### Step 2 - Program g2core onto the Due